OniBlossom5/MTG_Collector/README.md

   - price_usd (choice depends on foil value in CSV)
   - location (binder, personal, or bulk)
   - fetched_at (timestamp)
 - Remove: find the first DB entry matching set_code, collector_number, and lang and delete it.
+Quantity-aware deletion described below.

 Requirements
 - Python 3.9+